RedHatInsights/compliance-backend/README.md

 This project does two main things:

-1 - Connect to a Kafka message queue [provided by the Insights Platform](https://github.com/RedHatInsights/insights-upload) 2 - Serve as the backend API for the web UI [compliance-frontend](https://github.com/RedHatInsights/compliance-frontend)
+1 - Connect to a Kafka message queue [provided by the Insights Platform](https://github.com/RedHatInsights/insights-upload) 2 - Serve as the API backend for the web UI [compliance-frontend](https://github.com/RedHatInsights/compliance-frontend) and for other consumers.

 Let's examine how to run the project: